Bandwidth/ap-docs/README.md

 # Get Started

-Before you can send your first SMS message, you will need to [Sign up](https://catapult.inetwork.com/beta/signup) for a free Bandwidth API account.
+Before you can make your first API Request, you will need to [Sign up](https://catapult.inetwork.com/beta/signup) for a free Bandwidth API account.

 ## Base API URL
 `https://api.catapult.inetwork.com/v1`